 Getting Beyond It Even When You Feel Stuck By Steve B. Reed, L.P.C., L.M.F.T.

 STUCK IN PAINFUL EMOTIONS For Pam, this healing pattern was not happening.
 Instead, she found herself stuck, unable to let go, always looking back at what was lost.
 She had a history of being stuck in grief.
 After her divorce, she grieved for 6 years.
 This time she was stuck grieving the loss of her 2-year relationship with a boyfriend.
 It had been going on for a year and a half with no end in sight.
-She felt hopelessness, depression and fear.
+She felt hopeless, depressed, and fearful.

-BEYOND GRIEF Next week, she reported another call to her ex-boyfriend and another cruel rejection.
+BEYOND GRIEF The next week, she reported another call to her ex-boyfriend and another cruel rejection.
 However, she also reported something new, a decision never to call him again.
 She also reported no further obsessive thoughts about him and a dramatic improvement in how she felt, virtually no grief.

 Such changes are more common than not.
 By using leading-edge therapies, people are able to free themselves from painful emotions even when they are stuck.
 The best part is that the changes last.
 Three months after Pam's treatment, she still reports feeling good.